coveo/source.coveo.com/_posts/2015-03-20browserVSDIP.md

 ![Slim Pickins riding a falling bomb with his classic IE logo]({{ site.baseurl }}/images/20150325/3.jpg)

-Let’s just say that in the end, if you want to make sure that all your files can be opened through a web browser without sacrificing security, you can host your documents on a cloud based solution.
+Let’s just say that, in the end, if you want to make sure that all your files can be opened through a web browser without sacrificing security, you can host your documents on a cloud based solution.
 For any content on your local computer, the Desktop Integration Package is still your best bet.

 [Further reading about The desktop integration package.](http://onlinehelp.coveo.com/en/CES/7.0/User/Desktop_Integration_Package.htm)